Fabi0o/react_form/README.md

 # react_form
 App was initialized using vite, done using React with Typescript and styled with scss modules.
 This project took me around 5h to make.
+Response to the user inputs is logged to the console.
 [Live preview!](https://cheery-axolotl-844621.netlify.app/)
 ## NPM and Node version

 ```sh